Table of Contents

-Supplying organs with oxygen is crucial to preserve life, and respiration and the circulatory system are vital parameters—if any of these fail, the patient’s life can be put in danger very quickly.
-After three to five minutes, a brain with an insufficient oxygen supply becomes irrevocably damaged.
-Longer periods of time damage other organ systems which will result in biological death.
+Oxygen supply to the organs is crucial to preserve life, and respiration and the circulatory system are vital parameters—if any of these fail, the patient’s life can be put in danger very quickly.
+With an insufficient oxygen supply, after three to five minutes, a brain becomes irrevocably damaged, longer time period damage other organ systems that results in biological death.

-Respiratory arrest results in cardiac arrest after five to ten minutes at the latest, due to the subsequent hypoxia (lack of oxygen).
-If cardiac arrest occurs first, the lack of blood circulation stops the supply of oxygen to the brain.
+Respiratory arrest results in cardiac arrest after five to ten minutes, due to the subsequent hypoxia (lack of oxygen).
+In case of cardiac arrest as heart doesn’t pump enough blood to the circulation brain is not supplied by enough amount of oxygen as well.
 The patient falls unconscious within a brief period of time.

-The low supply to the respiratory center in the brain stem results in a loss of spontaneous respiration after only one minute.
-First responders absolutely have to act quickly.
+The lack of oxygen supply to the respiratory center located in the brain stem results in a loss of spontaneous respiration after only a minute.

-As a medical student especially, you should learn the basics of first-aid at the emergency site and resuscitation not just in theory for the exam, but so that in an actual instance, they can be used without hesitation.
+As a medical student you should learn the basics of first-aid and resuscitation not just theoretically, but also practically to be used without hesitation in emergency situation.